michaelearncoding/banking-app/README.md

 # banking-app
-A modern Alipay prototype with up-to-date stack
+A modern Alipay prototype with up-to-date stack...

+Exploring more AI intergrated Project...